 Ongoing Exhibition: Rotary Room

-The Rotary Room is a permanent display featuring everyday objects dating from around the mid 1800s to 1960.
+Features everyday tools and technologies dating from around the mid 1800s to 1960.
 The objects are drawn from a period of great technological advancement, when society and households were transformed.

 Some are clearly recognisable today though perhaps in different forms – telephones, typewriters.
 Others – like milk churns and old lamps – are curiosities, perhaps they bring back memories of childhood, of grandparents.

 Displays include industrial equipment – granite quarrying, farming, mining, and shipping.
 There is an interesting selection of household items – early sewing machines, radios, lamps, cordial and other bottles and writing sets.

 And not to forget a fascinating display of early telegraph and surveying equipment.

 These exhibits offer the chance to discover – or re-discover – how life was lived a century ago, where people worked and the tools and technology they used.

 The Making of a Shed